 Once everything has been cooked in and warmed through, you should notice your canned refried beans look like the ones you get at your favorite Mexican place.
 They’re now ready to serve with all those garnishes we talked about above.
 Pick and choose your favorites or use them all!

 Look, we’re going to be honest…your canned refried beans will be WAY better if you take the time to make them on the stovetop.
 Really, you’re not even taking that much time to make them.

 But what if you’re only making a small can for yourself?
-Or you live in a dorm?
+Or do you live in a dorm?
 Then you can still make canned refried beans better in your microwave.